BanchanArt/banchan/CONTRIBUTING.md

 1. Submit a PR adding your name to [our CLA](https://github.com/digitalworkersguild/banchan/blob/main/CLA.md#signatures).
 2. [Read the Getting Started guide](https://github.com/digitalworkersguild/banchan/wiki/Getting-Started).
 3. Find a [good first issue](https://github.com/digitalworkersguild/banchan/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) or one that's [help wanted](https://github.com/digitalworkersguild/banchan/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).
-You can also reach out to use [on the DWG Discord](https://discord.gg/sU2wSxbT8b).
+You can also reach out to use [on the Banchan Discord](https://discord.gg/FUkTHjGKJF).
 4. Happy hacking!